 Image Quality Issues Can Arise

-The time it takes to retrieve information from microfiche can make the film challenging to work with for team members.
+The time it takes to retrieve information from microfiche/fiche can make the film challenging to work with for team members.
 Document retrieval requires you to be in close physical proximity to the material.
-Using the document is also difficult as you may be required to review 50 or more pages to find a keyword or key passage within the material.
+Using the document is also difficult, as you may be required to review 50 or more pages to find a keyword or key passage within the material.

-As we’ve mentioned, one of the key challenges in working with microfiche has been the time it takes to retrieve data from within the film.
-It’s part of the reason why so many organizations are now choosing digital scanning services.
-By scanning your microfiche documents, you can create a digital archive of your stored content.
-This content can then be queried through keyword analysis, and passages can be found in seconds from a network computer.
-The process is more straightforward and more direct than working with complex microfiche film.
+As we mentioned, one of the key challenges in working with microfiche is the time it takes to retrieve data from within the film.
+It’s part of the reason why so many organizations need digital scanning services.
+Unlike microfiche, digital data kept on a cloud server can be queried and found in seconds through keyword and keyphrase searches.

-The storage of digital data is now more affordable than ever before as technology moves forward and companies find new ways to consolidate large amounts of data into small pieces.
-Rather than having to dedicate an area of your organization’s building to a controlled environment for microfiche storage, you can now store your data securely in a remote location where only you and other approved users can access it instantly through the internet.
+Digital data storage is now more affordable than ever.
+Rather than having to dedicate an area of your organization’s building as a controlled environment for microfiche storage, you can now store your data securely in a remote cloud server center, where you and other approved users can access it instantly through the internet.

-While it costs money to convert your microfiche data to digital content, you can quickly recover this investment by reducing your work team’s data retrieval times and improving productivity throughout the organization.
+While it costs money to convert your microfiche data to digital content, you can quickly recover this investment by reducing data retrieval times and improving productivity throughout the organization.

 When working with microfiche, you might have to train team members on how to work with the film and find the information they require.
 Here’s where digital storage systems have another clear advantage.
 You don’t have to train your team to work with the storage system.
-The system will be similar to your current online repositories, and so your team is likely familiar with how to find information and can begin using their digital storage system immediately.
+The system will work similar to all other online data repositories, so most teams can begin using their digital storage system immediately.